iotserver24/codex/website/docs/models.md

 ## Getting Started with Models

-1. **Free Users**: Start with CodeX Provider models - no setup required!
+1. **Free Users**: Start with Pollination AI models - no setup required!
 2. **Premium Users**: Configure API keys in settings for OpenAI, Anthropic, or Google models
 3. **Local Users**: Install Ollama or LM Studio for offline AI assistance